cmillion/sw_archive/PDS_SN/README.md

 # PDS S/N

 Response to the 2015 NASA CAN proposing the creation of a new PDS Software Node.
+The project was not selected for fudning.

 **Copyright, the authors.**